FIWARE-Ops/docs.TourGuide/doc/publishing-open-data-in-fiware/fiware-extended-ckan.md

 the Context Broker queries.
 - Biz Ecosystem: Used for the creation and acquisition of data offerings, including customer charging, and access grant
-- IdM + PEP + PDP (Security Framework): Used for provision of identities, authentication, and authorization of users.
+- IdM + PEP + PDP (Security Framework): Used for the provision of identities, authentication, and authorization of users.

 It is needed to remark that the context information published in CKAN is